julianfaraway/rexamples/pulp.md

 set.seed(123)
 ```

-We need the STAN command file `pulp.stan`:
+We need the STAN command file `pulp.stan` which we view here:

 ``` r
 writeLines(readLines("stancode/pulp.stan"))